benhallouk/HCLC-Portal/README.md

 * Push your branch to GitHub:

     ```shell
-    git push origin my-fix-branch
+    git push origin hotfix/my-fix-issue
     ```

-* In GitHub, send a pull request to `angular:master`.
+* In GitHub, send a pull request to `hclc-portal:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Hackney Portal test suites for JS and Dart to ensure tests are still passing.